 The Difference: Small Business Signs Vs. Political Signs

 The type of small businesses that post signs are usually tiny micro entity businesses and start-ups.
 These are your landscapers, deck installers, piano lessons, house flippers, etc… They don’t tend to have all the tension that political campaigns have.
-Rare is it that these signs stolen or vandalized, even by competing businesses.
+Rare is it that these signs get stolen or vandalized, even by competing businesses.
 The businesses are more responsible in keeping track of where those signs are since they can’t afford to lose them as it’s a hefty expense for small businesses.
 With the exception of the fact that these signs are sometimes placed on telephone poles and such, the businesses that put them out are usually more responsible than political campaigns in where they place them.
 They seem to have respect for private property at least, and don’t tend to put them on private land owners fences like we see so often done by political campaigns.

-These type of signs actually serve a legit purpose in society as people are often looking for the services, such as someone to mow their lawn, a local neighborhood pool cleaner, violin lessons, and so-forth.
+These type of signs actually serve a legitimate purpose in society as people are often looking for the services, such as someone to mow their lawn, a local neighborhood pool cleaner, violin lessons, and so-forth.
 People just don’t tend to go around looking for who to vote for by roadside signs.
 A sign placed by a tiny business could help it survive or even grow which would actually help the economy.
 There is still a few types of businesses that are not from a practical stance found online.
 And sometimes this is the only practical option for advertising for certain types of businesses.

 You Know Who Doesn’t Want Small Businesses Posting Signs Like The Politicians Post?